-Reception Class are taught by Miss Cain and are supported by Mrs Tallentire.
+Reception Class are taught by Mrs Clark and are supported by Mrs Tallentire.

 In Reception Class we aim to provide a stimulating, caring and secure environment where the children are introduced to school life.

 The classroom is organised in such a way that it invites the children to explore different areas of the curriculum.
 Children are encouraged to experience all areas through teacher led and child initiated activities.

 The six areas of learning in the Foundation Stage are: Mathematical Development; Communication, Language and Literacy; Personal, Social and Emotional Development; Knowledge and Understanding of the World; Creative Development; Physical Development.
 Children in the Foundation Stage also have access to the outdoor curriculum which integrates and brings alive the curriculum in a purposeful and stimulating way.
 Pupil’s progress is monitored throughout the year to ensure early learning goals are achieved and that every child is fulfilling their true potential.

 If you want to know what we are doing, please read our curriculum overview for the current term.

 Oh No George – Chris Haughton

 Reception Class learnt how to play a new game called ‘boccia’.

 We had to bowl the balls towards the cone and the winner was the child who managed to bowl the ball nearest to the cone.